syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/DateTimeDisplayPattern.md

 ---
 layout: post
-title: DateTime display patterns of SfDateTimeEdit
+title: DateTime display patterns of SfDateTimeEdit for Windows Forms
-description: DateTime display patterns of SfDateTimeEdit
+description: How to change display patterns of DateTime and Custom patttern for SfDateTimeEdit
 platform: WindowsForms
 control: SfDateTimeEdit
 documentation: ug
 ---

-# DateTime Display Patterns
+# Display Patterns

+`DateTimePattern` helps to defines how to specifies the date time display pattern for SfDateTimeEdit.
 The display format of the date in `SfDateTimeEdit` control can be customized by the Pattern and Custom display Pattern properties.

 ## DateTime Format